tsedio/gflow/CONTRIBUTING.md

 gflow push
 ```

-When your feature is ready to review, you can open a PR on Ts.ED github.
+When your feature is ready to review, you can open a PR on Gflow github.

 ### Submitting your PR